mlaursen/react-md/packages/tooltip/README.md

 <td><code>boolean</code></td>
 <td><code>null</code></td>
 <td>
 Boolean if the tooltip should allow line wrapping.
-This is disabled by default since the tooltip&#10;will display weirdly when its container element is small in size.
-It is advised to only enable&#10;line wrapping when there are long tooltips or the tooltips are bigger than the container element.&#10;&#10;Once line wrapping is enabled, you will most likely need to set some additional padding and widths.&#10;
+This is disabled by default since the tooltip will display weirdly when its container element is small in size.
+It is advised to only enable line wrapping when there are long tooltips or the tooltips are bigger than the container element.
+<br /><br />
+Once line wrapping is enabled, you will most likely need to set some additional padding and widths.
+<br /><br />
 </td>
 </tr>
 <tr>